Sigma-Labs-XYZ/nutribud-frontend/README.md

 ### Tab selector

-We have two types of searches, one for typing in a food and other for searching specific barcodes.
+We have two types of searches, one for typing in a food and the other for searching specific barcodes.
-![Image not found](readme-files/tab-selector-demo.gif "tab selector demo")
+![Image not found](readme-files/tab-selector-demo.gif "tab selector demo") (_Note: Product name tab has been changed to text._)

 You can switch freely between the two tabs as you like.